christoph-frick/lein-template-default/README.md

-# net.ofnir.default
+# net.ofnir/base

 My default leiningen template

 ## License

-Copyright © 2019 Christoph Frick.
+Copyright © 2022 Christoph Frick.
 All Rights Reserved.

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at